Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Inheriting from default extras

-If package authors choose to make an extra be installed by default, it is important that they are aware that if users explicitly specify another extra, the default may not be installed, unless they use the approach described in Supporting minimal installations while not always removing default extras.
+If package authors choose to make an extra be installed by default, it is important that they are aware that if users explicitly specify another extra, the default may not be installed, unless they use the approach described in Supporting extras that should not remove default extras.

 Incompatible extras